-According to the study, the incidence and frequency of mislabeling greatly depends on the type of fish ordered.
+According to the study, the incidence and frequency of mislabeling greatly depend on the type of fish ordered.
 On one hand, salmon was labeled correctly about 90% of the time.
 On the other hand, fish labeled as red snapper and halibut were mislabeled 100% of the time.
-Every time the restaurants claimed to serve red snapper or halibut, they in reality served a different kind of fish.
+Every time the restaurants claimed to serve red snapper or halibut, they, in reality, served a different kind of fish.
 In 9 out of 10 cases, diners ordering halibut were instead served flounder – a cheaper fish.
 With respect to fish served as red snapper, it could be one of at least 8 different species, including again cheaper and less desirable fish such as tilapia.
 Other species of fish that were found to be frequently mislabeled were yellowtail and yellowfin tuna.

 Food Fraud is Widespread

-“By and large, the fraudsters are trying to make easy money – charging for a whole food or pricey ingredient, then cutting it with cheaper stuff on the sly.”
+“By and large, the fraudsters are trying to make easy money – charging for whole food or pricey ingredient, then cutting it with cheaper stuff on the sly.”